pulumi/docs/pulumi-hugo/README.md

 Alternatively you can use the [devcontainer environment](https://code.visualstudio.com/docs/remote/create-dev-container) included in this repo.
 Open this folder in [VS Code](https://code.visualstudio.com/) and run the `Remote-Containers: Reopen in container` command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 Within the container you can run the various make commands explained below.
-Port 1313 is forwarded into the container so you can use your normal browser to access the results of `make serve` at http://localhost:1313.
+Port 1313 is forwarded into the container so you can use your normal browser to access the results of `make serve` or `make serve-all` at http://localhost:1313.

 ## Installing prerequisites